Skip to content

 response_models = self._decode_response_to_models(

-response=response, model_type=AlmServiceEvents, raise_on_empty=False
+response=response, model_type=AlmServiceEvent, raise_on_empty=False

 )

-list_of_events = response_models[0].service_event if response_models else []
+list_of_events = response_models if response_models else []

 return list_of_events

-def get_pm_kit_maintenance_plan(
+def get_alm_service_data(

 self,